Justinquartet/jiayuanzhu.github.io/_pages/non-menu-page.md

 ---
 permalink: /non-menu-page/
-title: "Page not in menu"
+title: "Hidden!"
 author_profile: true
 redirect_from:
   - "/nmp/"
   - "/nmp.html"
 ---

 This is a page not in the menu.
-You can use markdown in this page.
+Use markdown in this page.

 Heading 1
 ======
+Good job!

 Heading 2
 ======
+HaHa